fegastal/42SP-Labs-Notes/README.md

 - **Phase 1 - Initial Studies 📚**

-After reading the subject, I had an impression that it was a project similar to the creation of two programs - server and client - that communicate through signals, [MiniTalk](https://github.com/fegastal/42SP-Labs-Notes/blob/main/documents/Minitalk_fgastal-.pdf).
+After reading the subject, I had an impression that it was a project similar to the creation of two programs - server and client - that communicate through signals (SIGUSR1 e SIGUSR2), [MiniTalk](https://github.com/fegastal/42SP-Labs-Notes/blob/main/documents/Minitalk_fgastal-.pdf).

 <a href=""><img src="https://github.com/fegastal/42SP-Labs-Notes/blob/main/documents/image/Minitalk-Project.png" alt="Minitalk"></a>